StellarSand/privacy-settings/Privacy Settings/Signal.md

 - Payment lock: On

 #### Advanced
-- Always relay calls: On (Might reduce call quality)
+- Always relay calls: On (Call quality will be reduced, but it'll prevent your location from being exposed through your IP address to the other person on the call.)

 ---